ActiveCommerce/training/src/ActiveCommerce.Training.NHibernate/README.md

 Simple Review System
 ========
-This example shows how to map and persist a custom type in the Active Commerce SQL database with NHibernate.
+This example shows how to map and persist a custom type in the Active Commerce SQL database with NHibernate, and how to build a simple Sitecore SPEAK application to list and edit that data.
 This is useful for user generated content, transactional data, etc.

-## How is it done?
+## How is the NHibernate mapping and data access done?
 1. `ProductReview`, our custom type which we want to persist.
 The only thing special here is that all the properties of this class need to be declared `virtual`.
 2. `ProductReviewMap` utilizes Fluent NHibernate to map the properties to SQL.
 This example shows some basic mapping directives.
 For more information, check out the [Fluent NHibernate documentation](https://github.com/jagregory/fluent-nhibernate/wiki/Getting-started).
 3. `App_Config\Include\xActiveCommerce.zTraining.NHibernate.config` is a configuration patch that includes the addition of this assembly to the Active Commerce NHibernate configuration.
 Any Fluent NHibernate mappings in this assembly will be picked up.